aptech/docs/docs/binaryclassquality.rst

          Class -  (False Pos)  (True  Neg)

-If you want to store the statistics computed by :func:`binaryClassMetrics`, you can assign them to a :class:`binaryClassQuality` structure like this:
+You can store the statistics computed by :func:`binaryClassMetrics`, using a :class:`binaryClassQuality` structure like this:

 ::